There are a number of reasons to renovate a property, including:

 With quotes and specs in-hand, the appraiser reviews the property and similar properties that have recently sold, and pegs the "as-improved" market value of the home at $550K.
 The mortgage is approved based on the $544K value (always lesser of cost or appraisal).
 On the possession date, the lender will advance $516,800 (95% of $544K) to the client's lawyer with instructions to hold-back $41,800 (95% of $44K) until the improvements are complete.
 The buyers provide the lawyer with the other 5% of the $544K, representing their down payment.

 As soon as their purchase transaction is approved, and prior to the actual possession date, the clients schedule their contractors to begin the work as soon as they have the keys.
 The contractors each require a 25% deposit, with the balance due on completion.
-Mark and Sheila don't really have the required $11K (25%) deposit, so they hit up the "Bank of Mom & Dad" to spot them the money as and when required by the contractors until their project is complete, inspected, and the lawyer releases the hold-back funds.
+Mark and Sheila don't really have the required $11K (25%) deposit and the bank doesn't pay until the work is complete, so they hit up the "Bank of Mom & Dad" to spot them the money as and when required by the contractors until their project is complete, bank-inspected, and the lawyer releases the $41.8K in hold-back funds.

 A Refinance Plus Improvements is very similar to the above, except that the home is already owned, and the clients must have at least 20% equity in the property, meaning their existing mortgage balance must be no greater than 80% of the current "as-is" appraised value of their home.
 All the other steps would be the same.